 - Custom stacking.
 Creating your own stack can be a wonderful exercise on its own.
 However, it requires you to know a lot of nootropics and know even much more about how to combine them safely and effectively.
 Ideally, it should only be done by people with years of experience in taking and studying nootropics.
 However, that hasn’t stopped many people from trying.
 The chief reason people create their own custom stack is that it might be cheaper than buying a pre-formulated version.
-If you’re also looking for specific effects, you can combine specific nootropics in certain ratios go get them.
+If you’re also looking for specific effects, you can combine specific nootropics in certain ratios and go get them.

 - Preformulated stacking.
 A preformulated stack, as the name suggests is already mixed from the manufacturer.
 Typically, these nootropics are sold in capsules and can be bought off the shelf.
 They are typically quite effective and offer better safety and convenience than having to mix your own nootropics by yourself.
 However, there’s also the downside of not being to experiment, or the stacks not getting you your desired effects because they’re not preformulated for them.
 If, however, you decide to buy a preformulated nootropic stack, it makes more sense to buy an established market leader like Mind Lab Pro.
 It contains over 11 nootropic agents, so it’s pretty effective.
-It is also quite safe, as it doesn’t any GMO, caffeine, or common allergens.
+It is also quite safe, as it doesn’t have any GMO, caffeine, or common allergens.

 Things to keep in mind when creating your own stack

 As earlier stated, there are a couple of reasons why people choose to create their own stacks.
-Top of those reasons are cost and control.
+The top of those reasons are cost and control.
 Depending on how many ingredients you’re putting into your stack, it may end up being cheaper than buying s preformulated one.
 Also, you might be able to create a more fitting stack for the results you desire.